kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 Also, please note that `metadata` MUST be propagated to control plane instances machines without triggering rollouts.
 See [In place propagation of changes affecting Kubernetes objects only] for more details.

 See.
-[Label Sync Between Machines and underlying Kubernetes Nodes] for more details about how metadata are propagated to Kubernetes Nodes.
+[Label and Annotations Sync Between Machines and underlying Kubernetes Nodes] for more details about how metadata are propagated to Kubernetes Nodes.

 ### MinReadySeconds and UpToDate propagation